lilianricaud/patterning-complexity/english/permaculture_methods_of_design.md

 Design by assessing the results of random assemblies of elements help going beyond preconceived ideas.)

 ## FLOW DIAGRAMS
-Work study methods, circular routes, and desired lines ...
+Design for work places: Work study methods, circular routes, and desired lines ...

 ## ZONE, SECTOR AND ELEVATION ANALYSIS
-Energy efficient planning for house and settlement.
+Design by the application of a master pattern: Energy efficient planning for house and settlement.

+## CLIENT BRIEF
+- questionnaire
+- interview

+## INCREMENTAL DESIGN

 Source: Patsy Garrard and Georges Sobot- permaculture teaching and design 1997.